Love, Sanity, or Medical School

-Today started off with Dr. Heart, a world-renowned cardiologist, offering that I could work with her for the afternoon.
-Very, very exciting and intimidating.
+Today started off with Dr. Heart, a world-renowned cardiologist, offering the opportunity to work with her for the afternoon.
+Simultaneously thrilling and intimidating.

-One of her patients today was a spry100-year-old man, named 100, who had come in for a checkup.
+One of her patients today was a spry 100-year-old man, named 100, who had come in for a checkup.
 Although he had no complaints, Dr. Heart completed a thorough physical exam.
 This is going to sound so nerdy, but her exam skills are mad impressive.
-Using the tips of her fingers and her palm, she was able to feel a subtle murmur, determine not only that the heart was enlarged but specifically which chamber of the heart was enlarged, and to figure out that 100 was in the early stages of heart failure.
+Using the tips of her fingers and her palm, she felt a subtle murmur, determined not only that the heart was enlarged but specifically which chamber of the heart was enlarged, and she figured out that 100 was in the early stages of heart failure.

-She explained findings to me as she went and tried to have me copy her maneuvers so that I too could reach the same conclusions.
-I don't think I have ever felt more inadequate as a medical student.
+Dr. Heart explained her exam findings to me as she went.
+She tried to have me copy her maneuvers so that I, too, could reach the same conclusions.
+I don’t think I have ever felt more inadequate as a medical student.
 To confirm her suspicions, she decided that 100 needed a few lab tests and an electrocardiogram (EKG).
 Of course, all of her suspicions were spot on.
-Damn, she's good.
+Damn, she’s good.

 August 10: Saturday

-I spent my day cabrewing with a bunch of my classmates and other random people.
+I spent the day “cabrewing” with a bunch of classmates and other random people.
 For those unacquainted with cabrewing, it is basically canoeing while drinking a lot of beer.
 I am mostly sober now and need to get some sleep.
 It was great to get out of the little Midwest City and do something different.
 I also met a lot of people.
 A super cute blue-eyed guy named K Canoe got my number.
-I'm not interested in him, or anyone at the moment, but I thoroughly enjoyed that a tall and handsome stranger flirted with me.
+I’m not interested in him, or anyone at the moment, but I thoroughly enjoyed that a tall and handsome stranger flirted with me.
 Flirting and all that is still novel to me at this point in my breakup recovery.
-Too bad I didn't meet him a month or two from now when I'll hopefully be ready to start dating again.
+Too bad I didn’t meet him a month or two from now when I’ll hopefully be ready to start dating.

 August 11: Sunday

-10:30 am: The Winnie the Pooh painting arrived while on Skype with Olivia and the twins.
+10:30 am: The Winnie the Pooh painting arrived while I Skype’d with Olivia and the twins.
 She loved it and is going to hang it in their room.

 1:24 pm: Blehh… studying.
 If I studied as much as I painted and journaled, I think I would be a phenomenal student.
 Every move I make hurts as I am sore and covered in bruises from all the times my canoe flipped over onto me yesterday.